jcoliz/AzFn.IoTHubTrigger/docs/3d-scenes-studio.md

 Using a 3D model of your environment, this tool connects this view with the real-life data flowing into your Digital Twin instance.
 Compared to a query view table, or even a typical text-heavy dashboard, this is a much more intuitive way to understand the data coming into your system.
 It also lets you spot trouble areas at a glance, while giving you the tools needed to dig in further.

-In this article, I wanted to give a step-by-step walkthrough to harnessing the power of this incredible tool.
+In this article, I wanted to give a step-by-step walkthrough of to harness the power of this incredible tool.

 ## Getting Started